-GLADD is proud to take its place and march in the parade each year, as a celebration of our community and bold reminder of the work still to be done to improve the health of LGBTQ+ people.
-In 2020 we were part of the virtual parade on the Piccadilly Circus big screen - keep an eye on our events calendar to join us next year!
+GLADD is proud to take its place and march in the Pride in London parade each year, as a celebration of our community and bold reminder of the work still to be done to improve the health of LGBTQ+ people.
+In 2020 we were part of the virtual parade on the Piccadilly Circus big screen andwere delighted to be able to to return in force in 2022.
+We are also working to increase our presence at other Prides throughout the country - keep an eye on our events calendar to join us next time!

-Read GLADD's statement regarding the High Court ruling on Bell v Tavistock, outlining our concerns of the impact on the wellbeing of young trans people, access to gender identity services and the inadequate representation of trans and non-binary people in the decision-making process.
+Read GLADD's 2020 statement regarding the now overturned High Court ruling on Bell v Tavistock, outlining our concerns of the impact on the wellbeing of young trans people, access to gender identity services and the inadequate representation of trans and non-binary people in the decision-making process.

 GLADD and our partners have successfully campaigned to allow doctors to remove their gender from the public medical register for the first time.